solid/solid-spec/README.md

 This request would then create a new resource called *event1*, as well as the missing month (i.e. 05) and day (i.e. 01) containers under /2015/.

-To avoid accidental overwrites, SoLiD servers must support ETag checking through the use of [If-Match or If-None-Match](https://tools.ietf.org/html/rfc2616#section-14.24) HTTP headers.
+To avoid accidental overwrites, Solid servers must support ETag checking through the use of [If-Match or If-None-Match](https://tools.ietf.org/html/rfc2616#section-14.24) HTTP headers.

 ### Writing/deleting data using SPARQL
 To write data, clients can send an HTTP PATCH request with a SPARQL payload to the resource in question.
 If the resource doesn't exist, it should be created through an LDP POST or through a PUT.